toralf/tinderbox/README.md

 ### misc
 The script *update_backlog.sh* feeds repository updates into the file *backlog.upd* of each image.
-*retest.sh* is used to undo any package specific (mask) changes to portage files before it to schedules an emerge of the package afterwards.
+And it is used to retest an emerge of given package(s).
 *logcheck.sh* is a helper to notify about non-empty log file(s).
 *replace_img.sh* stops an older and spins up a new image based on age and amount of installed packages.